Battle of Byssel: Aftermath

-Messengers were immediately dispatched to Constantinople and Cairo news of the victory, Muhammad Ali had the 300 prisoners brought to him and executed 50 of them by impaling.
-This cruel act was condemned by Sheriff Rajeh, who complained to the Pasha but to no avail.
+Messengers were immediately dispatched to Constantinople and Cairo news of the victory, Muhammad Ali Pasha had the 300 prisoners brought to him and executed 50 of them by impaling.
+This cruel act was condemned by Sheriff Rajeh, who complained to the Pasha to no avail.

-Muhammad Ali continued with his success; four days after the battle, he arrived in Turubah.
-The town quickly capitulated; the Ottomans plundered a few houses and carried some Arab women, but Muhammad Ali restored them to their families.
-The Ottomans then marched and captured Al Qunfudhah, Ranyah, and Beisha.
+Muhammad Ali continued with his success.
+Four days after the battle, he arrived in Turubah and the town quickly capitulated.
+His soldiers plundered a few houses and kidnapped some Arab women, but Muhammad Ali restored them to their families.
+The Ottomans then marched on Al Qunfudhah, Ranyah, and Beisha and captured them.

-The Ottomans successfully invaded the Zahran tribes for the third time, captured Bakhrosh bin A'llas, and carried him to Al Qunfudhah where he was executed.
-It wasn't long that Abdullah bin Saud Al Saud ordered a peace treaty with the Ottomans which they accepted.
+The Ottomans successfully invaded the territories of the Zahran tribes for the third time, and captured Bakhrosh bin A'llas.
+He was taken to Al Qunfudhah where he was executed.
+It wasn't long after that Abdullah bin Saud Al Saud offered a peace treaty to the Ottomans which they accepted.